 Minnesota State Statute 135A.15, subd.4(a) requires that all colleges and universities in Minnesota have an online reporting system for students and employees to report instances of sexual harassment and violence.
 Students, faculty and staff can use Maxient to submit reports online using this link https://cm.maxient.com/reportingform.php?MNStateCTC&layout_id=6.

 Counselors

+Counselor counselors@minnesota.edu

-Counselor 99.6516
+Counselor counselors@minnesota.edu

-ounselors@minnesota.edu

-Counselor 99.6618
+Counselor counselors@minnesota.edu

-ounselors@minnesota.edu

-^{}The counselors are confidential employees and provide confidential and anonymous reporting
+The counselors are confidential employees and provide confidential and anonymous reporting

 Title IX Coordinators